-Occupational Therapy (OT) is a related service for eligible students ages 3 through 21 who require “…such developmental, corrective, and other supportive services as are required to assist a child with a disability to benefit from special education.”
+Occupational Therapy (OT) is a related service for eligible students, ages 3 through 21, who require supportive services to assist a child with a disability to benefit from special education.
 This includes:

-Usually occupational therapy’s purpose is to help students:
+Occupational therapy’s purpose is usually to help students:

 - Assume student functions, which include:

 - Participating on a regular and timely basis,